Of the nearly 1,000,000 hernia repair procedures performed annually in the U.S., about 90% are done using a surgical mesh device.

 The majority of surgical devices are manufactured by one of three companies, C.R.
 Bard's Davol unit, Atrium Medical, and Johnson & Johnson and its medical-device-making subsidiary Ethicon, Inc. The FDA cites recalled mesh products as the main cause of bowel perforation and obstruction complications.

-Also, the facts of your case can extend or shorten the deadline for filing a claim.
-However, even if you think the statute of limitations has passed, there may be an exception that applies to your case.
+Also, specific details of your case might extend or shorten the deadline for filing a claim.
+However, even if you think the statute of limitations has passed, there might be an exception that applies to your case.
+Even though most states have a 2-years statute of limitations for defective hernia mesh claims, if you can prove that the hernia mesh manufacturer knew about the risks associated with using it and did not warn consumers, the time restrictions may be extended.

 Consequently, states can differ on when the clock starts ticking.
 In other words, depending on which state you live in, the time limit might begin with the date of the surgery, or when you discover a problem – this is referred to as the 'discovery rule'.